Hong Kong assembly in chaos; attack on democracy leader a 'chilling signal'

 Under Hong Kong’s “one country, two systems” formula adopted at the handover, the city enjoys freedoms not available on the mainland such as an independent judiciary.

-A now-withdrawn extradition bill which would have allowed Hong Kong residents to be sent to Communist Party controlled courts for trial was seen as the latest move to erode those freedoms and sparked the unrest.
+A now-withdrawn extradition bill that would have allowed Hong Kong residents to be sent to Communist Party-controlled courts for trial was seen as the latest move to erode those freedoms and sparked the unrest.